MingchenXia/mingchenxia.github.io/seminar.md

 Time: Jan.
 9, 2026 (Friday) 10:30~11:20

-> In Kähler Geometry, the Yau–Tian–Donaldson conjecture relates the differential geometry of compact Kähler manifold with an algebro-geometric notion called K-stability.
+> Abstract: In Kähler Geometry, the Yau–Tian–Donaldson conjecture relates the differential geometry of compact Kähler manifold with an algebro-geometric notion called K-stability.
 I will start with a brief overview of the topic, and then I will discuss a possible non-Archimedean approach to solve this conjecture, generalizing a result of Chi Li to the transcendental setting.

 ![Mesquita-Piccione260109](Seminar/Mesquita-Piccione260109.jpg)